alem1105/flac-to-mp3/README.md

 # P.S.

-I wrote that for personal-use, it just need to work 🙃
+I wrote that for personal-use, it just need to work for me 🙃